Next shipping day:Friday

 Through WeForest, we are able to directly assist communities, local organisations and NGOs to develop scalable reforestation projects.
-It’s not just about planting trees – it’s about restoring the planet’s natural resources while providing social justice and empowering local communities by providing them with food, work and education.
+It’s not just about planting trees – it’s about restoring the planet’s natural resources while providing social justice and empowerment by providing them with food, work and education.

-The world needs to stop deforestation and restore the equivalent of an area the size of India by 2030 (350 m ha) if we want a chance to stay under the 2°C temperature increase.
-Between 2016-2019, Dukes funded the growing of over 35,000 trees and restoration of over 30 hectares of deforested land in the Seret exclosure zone in Tigray, Ethiopia.
+The world needs to stop deforestation and restore an equivalent area the size of India by 2030 (350 million hectares) if we want a chance to stay below a 2°C temperature increase.
+Between 2016-2020, Dukes funded the growing of 36,766 trees and restoration of over 30 hectares of deforested land in the Seret exclosure zone in Tigray, Ethiopia.
 In 20 years, these trees are estimated to have sequestered over 5000 tons of CO2 from the atmosphere.

-In 2020 the Seret project in Ethiopia reached capacity and in 2021 we are transitioning to a new reforestation project in Brazil.
+In 2020 the Seret project in Ethiopia reached capacity and for the past 4 years we have funded a new project supporting reforestation in Brazil’s Atlantic Forest.

 By purchasing Dukes Coffee, you are helping fund much needed reforestation around the world.